 Arria II GZ devices support on and off dynamic termination, both series and parallel, for a bidirectional I/O in all I/O banks.
 Figure 6-9 shows the termination schemes supported in Arria II GZ devices.
 Dynamic parallel termination is enabled only when the bidirectional I/O acts as a receiver and is disabled when it acts as a driver.
 Similarly, dynamic series termination is enabled only when the bidirectional I/O acts as a receiver and is disabled only when the bidirectional I/O acts as a driver.
+Similarly, dynamic series termination is enabled only when the bidirectional I/O acts as a driver and is disabled when it acts as a receiver.
 This feature is useful for terminating any high-performance bidirectional path because signal integrity is optimized depending on the direction of the data.